Student Frank Wallace sorts mail for his work study job in the Briar Cliff mailroom.

 The numbers are steady in large part due to something email, tweets and texts can’t replace for students living on campus: reminders of home.

 There are homemade cookies from Mom, birthday gifts and holiday presents.
 In most cases -- especially for students from far-flung locations -- it's the only way.

-Allan said the Briar Cliff mail volume from August through January included 5,000 packages delivered to more than 450 on-campus boxes.
+Allan said the Briar Cliff mail volume from the previous six months included 5,000 packages delivered to more than 450 on-campus boxes.
 Naturally, the heaviest users are from out of town.

 Briar Cliff senior Amanda Huelskamp, of Omaha, goes to the student post office every day, hoping to receive mail.

 "It's sad, but true," she said.
 "I still check every day, just in case."

 When something does arrive, she said, it’s a big deal.
 That's something technology can't replace.